Indiana is a great place to be a general contractor. Projects are on the rise, especially with recent investments from the state government.1

 New commercial and residential general contractor licenses expire after one year, at which point you may renew it for a one-year or two-year period.

-The renewal fee for commercial building contractors is $210 for one year or $400 for two years.
-The renewal fee for residential building contractors is $150 for one year or $285 for two years.
+Renewal fees for commercial contractors are $210 for one year, or you can pay $400 for a two-year license.
+As a residential building contractors, the renewal cost is $150 for one year or $285 for two years.

-At NEXT, it’s easy to find the right general contractor insurance to help protect your business and get your general contractor license in Indiana.
+With NEXT, it’s easy to find the right general contractor insurance to help protect your business and get your Indiana general contractor license.
 We offer self-employed general contractor insurance for sole proprietors and general contractor business insurance coverage at affordable rates.